dnegvesky/achilles-doc-test/docs/software.md

 | fit_spl_fpga_periph_only.itb | FIT image for FPGA peripheral image configuration only	 | Partition 1 (VFAT)   |
 | fit_spl_fpga.itb             | FIT image for FPGA core image configuration             | Partition 1 (VFAT)   |

 If you compiled your own FPGA design or made modifications to the GHRD, you must manually copy the generated files listed above to the appropriate eMMC partition.
-Refer to the instructions on the **PROGRAM EMMC** page.
+Refer to the instructions on the **Program eMMC** page.

 Note: Either the .rbf or .itb file can be used for FPGA core image configuration in U-Boot.
 The .itb file is used by default U-Boot environment commands.
 Both files are included for completeness of the example.
 To load the .rbf file from U-Boot, enter the command at the U-Boot prompt: